CoderDojoTC/chatgpt-for-teachers/docs/prompts/09a-turtle-graphics.md

 # Turtle Graphics

-You can use GPT to generate turtle graphics code and then use trinket.io to execute the code.
+You can use ChatGPT to generate turtle graphics code and then use trinket.io to execute the code.

+Before we begin, we should mention that when we need to turn a turtle, we need to give it a command such as ```right(90)``` that tells it to take a 90-degree right turn.
+We need 360 degrees to make a turtle turn fully around.

-## Prompt
+## Simple Turtle Prompt

 ```
 Use the Python turtle library to draw a square.